evo-biomech/replicAnt/README.md

 ![](images/05_external_files.png)

-3. Launch **FARTS.uproject** by double clicking on the file.
+3. Launch **FARTS.uproject** by double-clicking on the file.
 When opening the project for the first time, it may take up to 30 minutes to compile all shaders.
 If this is the case you can use the spare time to install [Blender](https://www.blender.org/) and the latest version of [Send2Unreal](https://github.com/EpicGames/BlenderTools/releases).

 ![](images/06_launch.png)

-4. In the content browser, right click on the file named **FARTS_Interface** and select **Run Editor Utility Widget**.
+4. In the content browser, right-click on the file named **FARTS_Interface** and select **Run Editor Utility Widget**.

 ![](images/07_add_FARTS_interface.PNG)